 Dining Tables: Banquet and reception dining tables are typically rectangular or round.
 For round dining tables, create similar or duplicate centerpiece displays for each table.
 For a rectangular table, you can place a number of theme-related items down the center using a more significant decoration every few chairs.
 Be sure centerpieces do not obstruct eye contact between guests on opposite sides of the table.

-You may also wish to add votive candle holders in beach colors of red, orange, green, and blue alternating with frosted white votive candle holders or use purple, pink, and aqua/teal depending upon your chosen colors.
+Add some beach color with votive candle holders of red, yellow, green, and blue alternating with frosted white votive candle holders or use purple, pink, and aqua/teal depending upon your chosen colors.
 For a more low-key display use frosted votive candle holders with sailboats etched in turquoise or beaded palm tree tealight holders.

-For round table centerpieces, position the life guard chair or tropical island display of a hammock and palm tree or beach chair and palm tree as the focal point.
+For round table centerpieces, establish a focal point with a life guard chair, beach shack centerpiece, VW surfer bus, seagull or pelican in the center.
 Place sea shells, shore birds, and/or beach picket fence candle holders around the center.
 Alternatively, you may use colored and frosted white votive candle holders, sailboat votive candle holders, or the palm tree tealights around the center, depending upon your budget.

 Head Table: The head table is usually a rectangular table in the front of the room with the hosts and VIP guests facing the other diners.
 This table is sometimes more elaborately decorated and should be skirted across the front.
-You may want to use grass table skirt in beach colors, string multicolored life ring garland, or hang "Life Is Good" life preservers across the front.
+You may want to use a grass table skirt in beach colors or hang "Life Is Good" life preservers across the front.

 Entrance: Make a big first impression by decorating the entrance area and reception table with unique touches.
-Use beach ball string lights, sea shell string lights, and/or surfboard string lights at the sign-in table or in the reception area.
-Hang "Life Is Good" life preservers or life ring garland on each side of the doorway into the banquet hall or reception area.
-Place decorative palm tree votive candle holders on the welcome table or use votive candle holders in red, green, orange, and blue.
+Use beach ball string lights, sea shell string lights, flip-flop string lights, and/or surfboard string lights at the sign-in table or in the reception area.
+Hang "Life Is Good" life preservers on each side of the doorway into the banquet hall or reception area.
+Place decorative palm tree votive candle holders on the welcome table or use votive candle holders in red, green, yellow, and blue.
+Greet guests with a large "Surf's Up!" surfboard display.
 Use a rowboat for gifts instead of a skirted table.

 Food: Food service and buffet tables are another way to incorporate fun and unique highlights to your event.
 Most banquets and receptions offer either hors d'oeuvres passed butler style or an appetizer spread.
 When passing hors d'oeuvres arrange for beach themed centerpieces in some or all of the trays as they are passed, such as a pelican, shore bird, or weathered buoy floater.